drSKleszcz/drSKleszcz/README.md

 # 💫 About Me:
+Software and R\&D Engineer with 5+ years of experience developing simulation engines, data analysis pipelines, and backend tools for energy-tech R\&D. Specialized in Python-based modeling, automation, and decision-support systems used in real-world industrial settings.
+Proven track record in building performant code, improving engineering workflows, and collaborating across multidisciplinary teams to deliver measurable value.

 With a PhD in Engineering and over five years as an R&D Engineer specializing in energy systems, my career has been dedicated to driving innovation in the energy sector.
 I bring a strong foundation in project management, design, and techno-economic analysis, supported by extensive academic and practical experience.
 My expertise includes CFD, 0D/1D simulation, and advanced analysis techniques, which I apply by blending theoretical insights with hands-on implementation.
 I have a proven track record of enhancing product efficiency, accuracy, and market viability through innovative solutions, advanced research, and practical prototyping.